rackslab/Slurm-web/doc/usage.rst

 "start < +1h:10m"

 The example show all the jobs who started 1 hour and 10 minutes ago from now.

+Another special use case is the Nodes filter.
+You can filter by a single node or a complete nodeset.

+The single node filter show the job who use this node.
+A complete nodeset show the jobs who use one of the node in common.

+Examples :

+  pocn240 show the job who use the node 240

+  pocn[240-242, 260] show all the jobs who use the node 240, 241, 242 or 260

 To get more details about one specific job, you can click anywhere on the job
 row: